 We strive to be more productive and efficient so we can get more done.
-Originally, our reason is to have more free time and reduce our stress levels.
-We reason that once we get everything done, we won’t have to think about it anymore, right?
+Originally, our reason is to have more free time and to reduce our stress levels.
+We might reason that once we get everything done, we won’t have to think about it anymore, right?

 Don’t put conditions on happiness

-That’s why we need to have the courage to re-evaluate and re-prioritize our goals along the way.
+That’s why we need to have the courage to continually re-evaluate and re-prioritize our goals along the way.
 Our lives are ever changing, not static.
 We need to be able to make adjustments along the way.
 A goal that served you well last year might be out of harmony with your life now.

 It is vital that we maintain an awareness of who you are in the moment and were you really want to be tomorrow.
 Do not fear change because it is a natural part of growth.
 And don’t convince yourself that more, more, more is the path to happiness.
 Allow yourself to be happy right now and keep productivity in it’s place!